-Youth Specialization: The Drawbacks of Playing One Sport
+Youth Sports Specialization: The Drawbacks of Playing One Sport

-In the competitive world of youth sports, less children are playing multiple sports and instead focusing on one sport year-round.
-Club teams designed for year-long play are surpassing school-based sports in popularity.
-Although it seems athletes would benefit from specialization, less skills and more injuries develop from concentrating on a single sport.
+In the competitive world of youth sports, fewer children are playing multiple sports and are instead focusing on one sport year-round.
+Club teams designed for year-round play are surpassing school-based sports in popularity.
+Although it may seem athletes would benefit from specialization, fewer skills and more injuries result from concentrating on a single sport.

-Young athletes need a break from the same physical activity to rehabilitate their growing bodies.
+Young athletes need a break from the same physical activity to allow their growing bodies to recover.
 There is not enough recovery time when a child plays a single sport year-round.
-When an athlete does not have a break from a sport, the body is not allowed to adapt to the stress associated with exercise, replenish energy or repair tissue.
+When an athlete does not take a break, their body cannot adapt to the stress associated with exercise, replenish energy, or repair tissue.
 Recovery time is important in reducing stress on the body and helping young athletes heal.

-Specialized athletes ages 14 and under are at greatest risk for injury.
-These young athletes are more likely to experience overuse injuries, changes in skeletal development, pressure and burnout.
+Athletes ages 14 and younger who specialize in a single sport are at the greatest risk for injury.
+These young athletes are more likely to experience overuse injuries, changes in skeletal development, increased pressure, and burnout.

-Dr. Anders Ericsson, a psychologist who specializes in the science of peak performance, is the father of the 10,000 hour rule.
-This rule is often falsely applied to sports specialization.
-Dr. Ericsson states that a person needed 10,000 hours of practice with a task to become an expert.
-However, the 10,000 hour rule is not intended for athletics.
-Studies show it takes much less time for an athlete to become expert in their sport.
-If a child attempts to follow the 10,000 hour rule, the athlete is more likely to become injured due to overuse.
+Anders Ericsson, PhD, a psychologist who specialized in the science of peak performance, developed the 10,000-hour rule.
+This rule is often misapplied to sports specialization.
+Ericsson stated that a person needed 10,000 hours of practice with a task to become an expert.
+However, the 10,000-hour rule is not intended for athletics.
+Studies show it takes much less time for an athlete to become an expert in their sport.
+If a child attempts to follow the 10,000-hour rule, the athlete is more likely to become injured due to overuse.

 Parents may have a false impression of the benefits of specialization.
-For example, many parents believe without the distraction of other sports, their child has a greater chance to succeed in the sport of their choice.
-It is also misinterpreted that if an athlete sticks with one position, such as a forward on a soccer team, the child will develop exceptional skills as a forward.
-In fact, research has shown that the opposite is true for both of these beliefs.
+For example, many parents believe that without the distraction of other sports, their child has a greater chance of success in the sport of their choice.
+It is also often assumed that if an athlete sticks with one position, such as a forward on a soccer team, the child will develop exceptional skills in that role.
+In fact, research has shown that the opposite is true for both beliefs.

-An athlete who participates in multiple sports and plays multiple positions will develop greater skill in all athletic areas.
+An athlete who participates in multiple sports and plays multiple positions develops greater skills in all athletic areas.
 Playing multiple sports encourages healthy body development, as well as various physical and cognitive skills.
 By playing different sports, young athletes develop strength in other muscles and coordinated movement patterns.
-Dr. Jeffrey Nepple, MD, of Washington University Pediatric Orthopedics, cites the US Women’s Soccer team as evidence for this.
-The World Cup Champion team collectively played about 14 competitive sports growing up.
+WashU Medicine orthopedic pediatric surgeon Jeffrey Nepple, MD, cites the U.S. women’s national soccer team as evidence for this.
+The World Cup champion team collectively played about 14 competitive sports growing up.

 It is important that athletes rest between seasons, or for about three months, before taking up a sport again.
-The resting period will help a child’s body heal and become stronger.
+The resting period will help a child’s body heal and grow stronger.

 Drawbacks of specialization